 6. Should funding be approved, solicitors are instructed.

-7. Throughout the life of the claim the PFEW Claims department co-ordinates the claim correspondence with all stakeholders to include the local Federation office.
+7. Throughout the life of the claim the PFEW Claims department co-ordinates with all stakeholders, including the local Federation office.
 The local Federation office updates the acting Federation Representative and the member.

 10. The Federation has absolute discretion as to whether or not to fund legal advice and representation in relation to any matter.